yuanzhongqiao/kaneo/CONTRIBUTING.md

 ### Finding Issues to Work On

 - Check the [issues](https://github.com/kaneo-app/app/issues) page for open issues.
-- Check the [Discord server](https://discord.gg/vTKsVnqY) for help with issues.
+- Check the [Discord server](https://discord.gg/rU4tSyhXXU) for help with issues.

 ### Creating Pull Requests

 - Create a new branch for your changes.
-- Make your changes and commit them.
+- Make your changes and commit them using conventional commits:

-mention conventional commits

 ```bash
 git commit -m "feat: add new feature"